 Regulations are influencing the educational publishing sector’s shift towards more digital learning solutions.
 An improved experience for users and teachers is required for a step towards change.

-Government spending on education has increased slightly year-on-year and is now approaching 6% of the country’s gross domestic product.
-With pupil numbers stable, growth in educational publishing revenues will have to come from a different mix within the total budget or from growth in non-government spending.
-Digital publishing revenues rose to 10% of total revenues in 2017 and this percentage is set to increase further while total revenues remain broadly stable.
+Government spending on education has increased slightly year-on-year and is now approximately 5.5% of the country’s gross domestic product.
+With pupil numbers stable, growth in educational publishing revenues will have to come from a different mix within the total budget, or from growth in non-government spending.
+Digital publishing revenues was 19% of total revenues in 2018 and this percentage is set to increase further while total revenues remain broadly stable.

-As the focus on these digital revenues grows sharper, the tax difference between printed and digitally published content becomes more important.
-The European Commission is finalising its plan to loosen up VAT regulations in the EU by replacing a positive list of products subject to low VAT tariffs with a negative list of products that should be subject to high VAT tariffs.
-This will give countries more flexibility in switching products from high to low tariffs.
-Once the plan has been introduced, we expect digital educational materials will be switched to the lower VAT tariff.
-The tailwind that this generates for the sector will, however, be offset by the announced increase in the lower VAT tariff from 6% to 9% on 1 January 2019.
+As a result of these trends, digital revenues have started growing more quickly.
+Consequently, the different taxation rates between printed and digitally published content becomes more important.
+The European Commission has finalised its plan to change VAT regulations in the EU by replacing a positive list of products subject to low VAT tariffs with a negative list of products which should be subject to high VAT tariffs.
+This will eliminate the VAT difference between printed and non-printed learning material.
+From January 1, 2020, the VAT on e-books will be reduced to the lower VAT tariff of 9%.
+We believe that this change will drive the digitalisation of learning solutions even more.

 © 2015 - 2019 PwC.
 PwC.
 All rights reserved.
 PwC refers to the PwC network and/or one or more of its member firms, each of which is a separate legal entity.
 Please see www.pwc.com/structure for further details.